aaronparker/evergreen/docs/issues.md

 Where Adobe releases an update for Acrobat/Reader for Windows ahead of macOS, the current patch release may not be returned.
 In most cases, Adobe keeps both platforms in sync, so this should be a rare occurrence.

-The determine the current update version of `AdobeAcrobat`, the URL for macOS updates is used: `https://armmf.adobe.com/arm-manifests/win/AcrobatDC/acrobat/current_version.txt`.
+The determine the current update version of `AdobeAcrobat`, the [URL for macOS updates](https://armmf.adobe.com/arm-manifests/win/AcrobatDC/acrobat/current_version.txt) is used.
 This provides a simple text lookup of the latest version number.

 !!! info "Note"
     The Windows version of Adobe Acrobat and Reader uses an update URL like: `https://armmf.adobe.com/arm-manifests/win/AcrobatDCManifest3.msi`, which would require unpacking and parsing the MSI file.
-Doing so may modify the host, so it will not be implemented.

-### AdobeAcrobatReaderDC

-The JSON data returned from the Adobe Acrobat Reader DC download URL (`https://get.adobe.com/reader/webservices/json/standalone/`) returns extraneous data for the following languages, thus they have not been included in the manifest: Portuguese, Chinese (Simplified), Chinese (Traditional).
+Sample code to query the MSI database has been posted here: [AdobeReader download links not valid](https://github.com/aaronparker/evergreen/issues/312#issuecomment-1103712904); however, this approach will only work on a Windows hosts and will not support macOS or Linux.

+An alternative application - `AdobeAcrobatDC` uses a web API lookup to determine the current version of Adobe Acrobat Reader DC, Acrobat Standard DC, and Acrobat Pro DC.
+Earlier version of Acrobat are still affected by this issue.

 ### CiscoWebEx